-All free at the point of use, on a wide range of platforms and devices.
+The licence fee also ensures that all radio, TV and online services are free from commercial advertising and free at the point of use, on a wide range of platforms and devices.

 By buying a licence you support the creation of BBC programmes and services, and new ways of bringing them to you.
-Our purpose is to ensure as much of the fee as possible goes towards funding them.
+Our purpose is to ensure as much of the TV Licence fee as possible goes towards funding them.

 Monthly spend in 2020/21 – £13.13 per household